CePeU/MarkdownToFoundry/README.md

 > There is also a functionality to let the plugin login headless into a selected foundry instance but it is much slower and not well tested yet.

 ***
+# MarkdownToFoundry - v.X.y.z

+Patches/Bugfixes are numbered by incrementing z.
+Minor changes/updates which can break your setup are numbered by incrementing y.
+Major changes which probably WILL break your setup or give major improvements are numbered by incrementing X.

+### Enable debug output

+- **Description**: Enables or disables debug output.
+- **Actions**:
+  - Switch between enabling debug output or not.

+  Debug output can be seen if you press ctrl+shift+i in your Browser.
+Then select "Console" in the menu.
+  On the right side beside "Filter" select "All levels" and enable "Verbose".
+This will show all console.debug output messages.
+  MarkdownToFoundry messages begin with "M2F ... some .. text"

 ## Profile Management